lojainsyed/PIM-compiler/lexical_specification.md

 The input language of this compiler is a restricted C language considering simple scalar computations and matrix memory accesses for a Processing-in-Memory (PIM) architecture
 The language supports:

-Integer variable declarations
+- Integer scalar variable declarations

-Reading values from a fixed 2-D matrix M
+- Reading values from a fixed two-dimensional matrix `M`

-Simple arithmetic expressions with exactly one operator
+- Simple arithmetic expressions containing exactly one  operator

-Writing computed values back to the matrix
+- Writing computed values back to the matrix
+- Semicolon-terminated statements
+- Single-line comments

 ## Token Categories/Types: